Nike vs HOKA Sizing

 How should their shoes fit?

-Before we start comparing their size charts, we feel it is essential to understand how your shoes should fit first.
-According to Nike, your shoes should fit comfortably, allowing your toes enough room to wiggle and stretch to avoid any irritation.
+Before comparing size charts, it is essential to understand how your shoes should fit first.
+According to Nike, this should be comfortably, with enough room for your toes to wiggle and stretch to avoid any irritation.
 Moreover, if you're walking and your shoes start to slip off, or your ankle is constantly rubbing against the collar, it's a sign that they don't fit properly.
-Therefore, you may need to go half a size up or down to find the right fit.

-Clarks supports this, recommending leaving a gap of roughly the size of one finger between your longest toe and the front of the shoe.
+Clarks supports this, recommending you leave a gap of roughly the size of one finger between your longest toe and the front of the shoe.
 This will ensure that the sneaker curves around the ball of your foot for a more comfortable ride.

 Nike vs HOKA size charts